-With the likes of Legendary whale Kyogre and iconic Gen 1 starter Blastoise in their ranks, trainers have plenty to choose from when it comes to Water-types Pokemon.
+With the likes of Legendary whale Kyogre and iconic Gen 1 starter Blastoise in their ranks, Trainers have plenty to choose from when it comes to Water-type Pokemon.
 In fact, there are more of them than any other type across the entire Pokedex.

-Not all of them are going to be worth a spot on your team, though, and oftentimes the Pokemon that look the best aren’t always the most powerful.
-On that note, here are the 10 best Water-types you need on your team if you want to wash away the competition.
+Not all of them are going to be worth a spot on your team, though, and often the Pokemon that look the best aren’t always the most powerful.
+On that note, here are the 12 best Water-types you need on your team if you want to wash away the competition.

 Any trainer worth their salt knows that despite how long and arduous the process of evolving Magikarp into Gyarados can be, it’s a challenge that’s more than worth following through with in every new generation of games.

-- Read More: 10 best Pokemon Legendaries of all time
+- Read More: 15 best Legendary Pokemon of all time

 Gyarados is commonly used as a powerful sweeper thanks to its solid 125 Attack stat, a range of powerful attacks like Hydro Pump and Thrash, and the status move Dragon Dance, which boosts Attack and Speed when used.